AlfredA93/recipe-repo-2/TESTING.md

 My mentor Alex later told me that there was a solution to it, which was good to know; although I was already well into the new repository at that point.

 ![Mistake fix](/documentation/readme-img/mistake-fix.webp)

+# Learning Outcomes
+I have learned so much throughout this project.
+The amount of features and the flexibility that the Django Framework offers is both exciting and was a little overwhelming initially.
+However, the CodeInstitute, Stack Overflow, YouTube and online communities were brilliant at explaining some of the features.
+I conducted this project in a short amount of time, only 3 weeks and I am excited to continue learning with Django more in the future, as this project is a thimble of features within a sea of possibilities that is Django.